Younest9/boilerplates/README.md

 # Boilerplates

 Welcome to the Docker Compose Boilerplates repository!
-This collection of Docker Compose configurations helps you quickly set up and deploy various services in a containerized environment.
+It contains several collections, including a collection of Docker Compose configurations helps you quickly set up and deploy various services in a containerized environment.
 Whether you're a developer, system administrator, or just curious about containerization, these boilerplates make it easy to spin up different services with minimal effort.

 > **Notes:**
 >